World War I is officially over.

 Bring the essence back!

-Thanks to Patrick McCarthy, the world’s #1 Karate researcher & author, for providing me with the historical insight presented in this article.
-Check out his upcoming edition of Bubishi: The Bible of Karate, where I had the honor to contribute a new prologue.
+Big thanks to Patrick McCarthy, the world’s #1 Karate researcher & author, for providing me with the historical insight presented in this article.
+Check out his new edition of Bubishi: The Bible of Karate, where I had the honor to contribute the prologue.